 Click here to sign up.

-If you’ve tried this Banana Nice Cream or any other recipe on the blog then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this banana nice cream recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!

 DON’T FORGET TO RATE THE RECIPE ↓

 - 2 Bananas, peeled and cut into slices that have been frozen for at least 4 hours

 - Put the frozen banana slices into a food processor with the cocoa powder.